Ormaiztegi Viaduct

 The Ormaiztegi Viaduct (Ormaiztegiko zubibidea, Viaducto de Ormaiztegi) is a lattice girder viaduct in Ormaiztegi, Spain that was formerly used by a railroad to link a line from Madrid to Irun.
 It is now considered a historical monument.

 History

 An engraving of the original viaduct.

 The viaduct was designed by French engineer Alexandre Lavalley, and construction was completed in 1863.

 The viaduct was destroyed during the Spanish Civil War and was reconstructed in 1940.

 In 1996, it ceased to be used and was considered obsolete.
 A modern viaduct was built nearby.
 To prevent its demolition, it was declared a historical monument, since after more than 130 years, it has been considered a symbol of Ormaiztegi.

 Structure

 The viaduct has a length of 291.5 m and a height of 35 m at its highest point.
+It was organized as a large continuous box girder structured into five spans, measuring 53.2 meters at the ends and 60.5 meters at the center.